bradenbest/rock-paper-scissors/README.md

 It's the game of rock paper scissors.

-# Note: program does nothing yet, and there are no releases yet.
-This is effectively version 0.0.0
+# Note: a lot of features are still unimplemented

 ## Manual Installation